Curriculum Mindset Session

 And if you're playing with your child, you can even ask them little questions like that out loud: “How many more blocks do we need here to make these towers the same height?”
 When they answer, you can say: “Wow, did you know that you just did subtraction?”
 That's a form of subtraction.

 But whether or not you know exactly what the child is doing is really beside the point.
-It's that you're giving meaningful praise by calling it out and noticing that your child is working with numbers anytime they're working with measuring shapes and quantities, comparing one object to another, whether it's the height of something or the amount of something.
+It's that you're giving meaningful praise by calling it out and noticing that your child is working with numbers anytime they're working with measuring, shapes, and quantities, comparing one object to another, whether it's the height of something or the amount of something.
 All of these things are forms of doing math.

-And the more that you notice it, the more you learn little tricks to be able to work on math skills through play so that you don't have to pull your child to the table to do a structured lesson.
+And the more that you notice it, the more you learn little tricks to be able to work on math skills through play, so that you don't have to pull your child to the table to do a structured lesson.

 The importance of repetition in building a math foundation